paszu/3DSRepo/Part-1-(Homebrew).md

 \>=9.9.0 but with a browser version (the last number in the version, such as 11.0.0**-33**) of greater than **-32**:.
 Set your primary DNS to `107.211.140.065` so as not to trigger the browser version check.
   + If on this browser version, you ever receive a message to update your browser, you will need an alternate entry point from below as your browser will have detected it is not running the latest version.
+  + Once this message appears for the first time, it is impossible to get rid of it so you must get an alternate entrypoint.

 \>=9.0.0 but with a browser version (the last number in the version, such as 11.0.0**-33**) of less than **-20**:
 Use the following instructions for various alternate entrypoints *in place of* Part 1